 labs(subtitle = "(1950-2020)")

-Furthermore, we can draw the well-known Walter & Lieth climatic diagram for a weather station and over a specified period of time:
+You can also draw the well-known Walter & Lieth climatic diagram for a weather station and over a specified period of time:

-# Plot of a Walter & Lieth climatic diagram for a station
+# Plot a Walter & Lieth climatic diagram for a station.

 # Example data